 Since my wife and I had just been in Paris, France a month ago, I was filled with great sadness when I heard about the terrorist attacks that occurred in Paris on Friday, November 13, 2015.
 Terrorism is something I have a difficult time wrapping my head around.
 I cannot for the life of me understand how someone can cause harm and death to innocent people such as the carnage we saw in Paris.
 The news media has repeatedly said that the people who carry out such acts of violence have been radicalized, that is, have become more radical.
 Merriam-Webster dictionary defines a radical as “advocating extreme measures to retain or restore a political state of affairs”.
 I guess for radicals that means carrying out acts of murder.
 This is what I can’t get my head around.
 How can someone with any kind of conscience murder innocent people?
 The only explanation I can come up with is these people have been brainwashed.
 The MacMillan Dictionary defines brainwash as “to force someone to accept a particular set of beliefs by repeating the same idea many times so that the person cannot think in an independent way”.
 How exactly terrorist groups such as Al-Qaeda or ISIL (Islamic State of Iraq and the Levant) are able to do this using the internet is a mystery to me, but this must be what is happening.

 What concerns me the most is that many people are becoming fearful.
 On November 23rd, the American Government issued a world wide travel alert cautioning Americans to possible risks of travel due to increased terrorist threats.
 This obviously means that Americans are becoming fearful.
 Don’t get me wrong, caution when traveling is always a good thing.
 Travellers should always use caution when travelling outside of their country whether terrorism threats are around or not.
 That is just common sense.
 Moreover, we are beginning to see a rise in Islamophobia (or anti-Muslim sentiment).
 That is when there is prejudice against, hatred towards, or fear of the religion of Islam or Muslims.
 U. S. Republican presidential candidates Donald Trump and Ben Carson have been advocating for more surveillance of Muslims. (see Muslim-Americans fear ‘ugly rhetoric’) Mr. Trump says, “we’re being foolish, we’re kidding ourselves” if law enforcement doesn’t keep close surveillance on mosques, and he expressed support for the idea of a database for tracking Muslims in the United States.
 Some have even resorted to using religion to justify Islamophobia or fear of Muslims.
 During a November 15 sermon at First Baptist Church in Dallas, pastor Robert Jeffress told his congregation that the Paris terrorists were “acting according to the teaching of Islam,” and said “it is time” to call out Islam as “a false religion … inspired by Satan himself”. (see Theological Studies Director calls out) This is wrong, pure and simple.
 It simply is not fair to put all adherents to Islam in the same category.
 In fact, the majority of Muslims around the world have condemned the Paris attacks and other acts of terrorism carried out by Muslim extremists.
 Even more, most if not all non-extremist Muslims categorically say that these extremists are not true Muslims. (see Muslims Around World Speak Out) The bottom line is we must not let the terrorists achieve their goal.
-The root word of terrorism is terror which Dictionary.com defines as “ The very goal of terrorism is to instil fear in society so that our leaders cave into their demands.
+The root word of terrorism is terror which Dictionary.com defines as “an instance or cause of intense fear or anxiety”.
+The very goal of terrorism is to instil fear in society so that our leaders cave into their demands.

 This fear, caused by the Paris terrorists and other terror attacks, has changed the debate over refugees.
 Since returning home from Europe a few weeks ago I have been asked many times if we were affected by the refugees that had been dominating the news media before the Paris incident.
 Of course we were not.
 My wife and I even had a conversation with another couple recently at an airport where this couple expressed real concern over Canada accepting refugees from Syria.
 They told us that they heard one of the Paris extremists was a refugee.
 Once again their concerns were stemming from fear.